Samsung announces Galaxy Ring, ends keynote without saying anything else about it

 Beyond the fact that the tiny smart device exists, little is known about it, with Matthew Wiggins from Samsung’s digital health division stating that the Galaxy Ring takes Samsung Health to the next level with its “new form factor.”

-The Galaxy Ring will, presumably track the wearer’s health, similar to the Oura Ring, but we don’t yet know what sensors it features, when it will release or even how much it will cost.
+The Galaxy Ring will, presumably, track the wearer’s health, similar to the Oura Ring, but we don’t yet know what sensors it features, when it will release or even how much it will cost.

+At its Unpacked keynote, Samsung announced its Galaxy S23 series, including the Galaxy S23, Galaxy S23+ and Galaxy S23 Ultra.
 For all of our Galaxy Unpacked 2024 coverage, follow this link.